Minimalism: When Living With Less Means More Mental Health

 The voices in your head reminding you of the Friday deadline.
 Your spouse saying there’s a last-minute get-together with friends.
 Your kid crying because the book report is due, and he needs help.

 Most of us live with some form of mental chatter or another.
 But how do you mentally declutter?
 In short, clear your mind of the obsessive thoughts which can overwhelm you and keep you mired in avoidance, indecision and procrastination.
 The extreme example is OCD, although more commonly, we struggle with mindless, automatic, negative thoughts, which cause brain drain.
 Either way, too many of us are living our fears and not our dreams.

 Accumulating unhealthy thoughts takes a toll.
-Your mind is a mental battlefield, your days are wasted with one psychological arm wrestle, after another.
+Your mind is a mental battlefield, your days wasted with one psychological arm wrestle after another.
 Compounding the problem is physical exhaustion.